old-s7uff/kvm-virt-ovh/README.md

 4 . `./install-kvm`

-you will be asked to wrote mysql password. wrote whatever you want isn't problem.

-Then at the end you will be able to read "installation has end" means virtualizor is installed.
+Then at the end you will be able to read "installation has end" means virtualizor is installed. if you reboot your server and virtualizor is down, just start it like (`/etc/init.d/virtualizor start`)

 To do.

  1 .
+Creating a better script.
 Script was created in fast way means there can be some errors. but it work!

- 2 . if you reboot your server and virtualizor is down, just start it like (`/etc/init.d/virtualizor start`)

 **CREATED FOR UBUNTU 14.04 (KVM)** Don't blame if you read any kind of error in installation or after installation! it's beta.